 How it all began…

-Following an open invitation in 2015 from Cerin Richardson, the Festival Theatre’s then Learning and Participation Manager, requesting artists to contribute to their newly developed (and continuing) programme of performance-orientated arts which involve people living with dementia, dance artist Janice Parker was given the opportunity to create something new.
+Following an open invitation in 2015 from Cerin Richardson, the Festival Theatre’s then Learning and Participation Manager, requesting artists to contribute to their then newly developed (and continuing) programme of performance-orientated arts which involve people living with dementia, dance artist Janice Parker was given the opportunity to create something new.
 She inherently wanted to develop something different, not to replicate an existing formula, but to offer a fresh and unique opportunity.
-This freedom in creativity enabled Janice to cast as wide a net as possible, incorporating two mediums she adores, Dance & her love of Variety Theatre.
+This freedom enabled Janice to cast as wide a net as possible, incorporating two mediums she adores, dance & her love of Variety Theatre.

 The only ‘D’ word here, is Dance